john-itcsolutions/cheirrs/README.md

 The build processes may take some time (initially).
 When completed, we can push our images to the local onsite registry.

-`juju run-action docker-registry/0 push image=<your-docker-repo-name>/smart tag=latest --wait`
+`juju run-action docker-registry/0 push image=<your-docker-repo-name>/smart tag=v0.01 --wait`

 and;

-`juju run-action docker-registry/0 push image=dpage/pgadmin4 tag=latest --wait`
+`juju run-action docker-registry/0 push image=dpage/pgadmin4 tag=latest pull=True --wait`

 NOTE: MUCH OF THE FOLLOWING TEXT CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory (we are deploying to the kubernetes-worker/0 and /1), as follows (note that these kubernetes containers are separate from the docker container just built), and all still under development:

-1. `juju deploy ./smart-web --to 7 --series  focal --force`
+1. `juju deploy ./smart-web --series  focal --force`

         (This is kubernetes-worker/0)

-2. `juju deploy ./pgadmin4 --to 8 --series  focal --force`
+2. `juju deploy ./pgadmin4 --series  focal --force`

         (This is kubernetes-worker/1)